Schrottie/fitfile2db/README.md

 ## Whats next?
 Wishes?

 <ul>
-    <li>use PostgreSQL for much more performance than SQLite (with sqitch for all those who have no pgsql</li>
+    <li>use PostgreSQL for much more performance than SQLite (with switch between sqlite and pgsql for all those who have no pgsql</li>
     <li>specifying the data types of known fields</li>
     <li>logging of all steps in the database</li>
     <li>separation of path and file name of the known files</li>